-This article provides a 10-step process that bloggers, small business owners, and content managers can follow to create easy-to-read and SEO-friendly blog posts on their website.
+This article provides a 10-step process that bloggers, small business owners, and content managers can follow to create easy-to-read and SEO-friendly blog posts on their websites.
 We cover everything from ideation (coming up with topics) to researching, writing, creating graphics, and finally, posting your article to WordPress.

 Table of Contents

-Section 1: Writing a Compelling Blog Post is Easier Than You Think
+Section 1: Writing a Compelling Blog Post Is Easier Than You Think

 Section 2: 10 Steps for Creating Clear & Compelling Blog Posts

 - Step 3: Distributing Headers & Body Text

 - Step 4: Determining Blog Length & Size

 - Step 5: Inserting Graphics, Images, & Visuals